-Although the rate of beeturia is relatively low in the general population, it is significantly higher in iron-deficient individuals.
+Although the rate of beeturia is relatively low in the general population, it is significantly

 In those who are not currently being treated for their anemia, it can be as high as 80 percent, while the rate is around 45 percent in those currently receiving iron supplements.

 In a case report in the Journal of Current Surgery, Dr. Zackariah Clement – from the Department of Surgery at the Canberra Hospital in Australia – explains, “Beeturia can cause unnecessary anxiety among patients and their families and can lead to expensive investigations.”